 - Traders Hotel Kuala Lumpur is a brilliant luxury hotel connected to Suria KLCC.
 Traders Hotel delivers fantastic city views at its famous swimming pool & bar area.
 You’ll also enjoy the cityscapes through the floor-to-ceiling windows in the guest rooms.
 For your relaxation, there’s a great on-site spa.

 - Impiana KLCC Hotel is located between the centre of KLCC and Bukit Bintang.
 This mid-range luxury hotel has the perfect location for your stay in Kuala Lumpur.
 The outdoor infinity pool is a huge plus.
-You’ll also love as the hotel’s connection to the air conditioned skybridge between KLCC and the Pavilion shopping mall.
+You’ll also love the hotel’s connection to the air-conditioned skybridge between KLCC and the Pavilion shopping mall.

 For those wanting to party or experience local cuisine, a stay in the Bukit Bintang area is in order.
 This lively Kuala Lumpur neighbourhood borders Chinatown and the west side of the city centre.

 Bukit Bintang is one of the most popular destinations in the city.
 It offers a variety of attractions and amenities.
 You’ll also enjoy excellent public transport connections to the rest of Kuala Lumpur.